ianlintner/forum/docs/senator_relationship_system_design.md

         final_stance = "support"
         reason = "While I'm personally neutral, I support this due to my alliance with Caesar."
 ```

+When deciding a stance on a topic, the relationship-aware senator:
+1. Gets the base stance from principle alignment
+2. Finds key senators with opinions on the topic
+3. Calculates relationship influence for each key senator
+4. Applies relationship influence to the base stance
+5. Updates reasoning to explain relationship influences
+6. Records the relationship influence in memory

 ## 6. Data Schema for Relationship Storage